John's very quick to agree to join Sherlock for an investigation:

 John: I always hear “punch me in the face” when you’re speaking, but it’s usually subtext.

 Then, to top it off, John refuses, so Sherlock punches him first.
-John hits back, then Sherlock staggers upright and stays that should be enough, and then John tackles him.
+John hits back, then Sherlock staggers upright and says that should be enough, and then John tackles him.
 It cuts briefly away to Irene, and then back, where John has Sherlock in a headlock.

 John: Remember, Sherlock, I was a soldier!
 I killed people!